ibm-cloud-docs/vpc/vpc-user-permissions.md

 | production_team_view_vpcs | production_team | All resource types | Viewer |   |
 | production_team_view_vpcs | Default | Block Storage for VPC | Viewer |   |
 | production_team_view_vpcs | Default | Floating IP for VPC | Viewer |   |
-{: caption="Table 2.
-Access policies for the remaining access groups" caption-side="bottom"}
+{: caption="Access policies for the remaining access groups" caption-side="bottom"}

 The teams are now set up to use VPCs.
 Members of the `test_team_manage_vpcs` and `production_team_manage_vpcs` access groups can now create VPCs in their assigned resource groups (that is, in the `test_team` and `production_team` resource groups).